 At what age do you have to list your child on your insurance?

-Many insurers require you to tell them about household residents over age 15 or 16.
+Many insurers require you to tell them about household residents older than 15 or 16.
 If the teen doesn’t have a permit or license, he or she normally can be listed as unlicensed and thus won’t affect your rates.

 When parents are divorced, both should inform their insurance companies of the teen’s impending license and determine if the young driver should be listed on one or both policies.